Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 end
 ```

-5.`function item:on_pickable_created(pickable)` is used for when an item is created on a map.
+5. The function`function item:on_pickable_created(pickable)` is used for when an item is created on a map.
 The movement animation can be changed.
 For example, have it spin differently (default one works fine in my opinion) or have the gem move slowly away from the player.
 That means you can delete this part of the script as well.

 ```lua
 -- Event called when a pickable treasure representing this item